bajicv/unix_intro/docs/navigating.md

 ![Standard Unix filesystem hierarchy](https://upload.wikimedia.org/wikipedia/commons/f/f3/Standard-unix-filesystem-hierarchy.svg ){width="100%"}

 At the top is the **root directory** that holds everything else.
 We refer to it using a slash character `/` at the front of a file or directory name.
-However, most of the `/` characters appear inside a path, and they symbolize a separator.
+However, most of the `/` characters appear inside a path, and they symbolize a **separator**.

-Inside the root directory, there are several other directories: `bin`(which is where some built-in programs are stored), `usr` (where users' personal directories i.e. **home directory** are located), and so on.
+Inside the root directory, there are several other directories: `bin` (which is where some built-in programs are stored), `usr` (where users' personal directories i.e. **home directory** are located), and so on.

 Typically, when we open a new command prompt we will be in our **home directory** (also called a *login directory*).
 We refer to the home directory by character `~`.

 Directories are like rooms in a huge building (i.e. computers file system) - at any time while we are using the shell we are in exactly one room, called the **current working directory**.
-We refer to the current directory with a dot `.`.
+We refer to the current directory with a dot `.` and with two dots `..` we refer to the **parent directory**.
 Most commands by default read and write files in the current working directory, so knowing where we are before running a command is very important!

+!!! warning "Summary"
+    * `/` - root directory
+    * `~` - home directory
+    * `.` - current working directory
+    * `..` - parent directory

 ------------------------------------------------------------------------